codesqueak/SYWTWAM/docs/interview.md

 CTO: I think that's enough.

 Developer: But sir, the danger, and the glory of failure.
 A young and dashing career gone up in flames.
-Contractors laughing.
+Overpaid contractors laughing.
 To fail for one’s project.
-To set forth with a silver macbook pro to joust with the forces of product ownership.
+To set forth with a silver MacBook Pro to joust with the forces of product ownership.

 CTO: Projects don’t always fail you know.